Meta · Campaign Recommendations · 2020 to 2021

 A dismissed recommendation could return with updated evidence and a “returning with new information” indicator: the cry-wolf problem, addressed directly.

 Five workflow types, one framework.
-Any team could ship a recommendation without starting from zero.

 One recommendation, five ways to act on it